Baltic RECoord – winning sustainability!

 Sustainability has become a crucial parameter in international sports and something that all countries must relate to, especially within the Olympic movement, as the International Olympic Committee has adopted the Olympic Agenda 2020 with a strong focus on sustainability.
 The sports movement in general - and international sport events specifically - have a great potential to become the “societal glue” and forerunners in the transition to a more socially and ecologically sustainable society.
 Therefore, the project’s aim is to create a base for knowledge-sharing contributing to a transformation of sports events in the Baltic region.

-Through a number of workshops and webinars the project will engage relevant stakeholders in each country in different sports, and encourage them to share their experiences and ideas.
+Through a number of workshops and online seminars the project will engage relevant stakeholders in each country in different sports, and encourage them to share their experiences and ideas.
 The project also has a capacity-building potential through the involvement of external experts.
 With a focus on collaboration and creating networks, the project will increase the knowledge on sustainable sport events within the participating countries.
 It will also examine the possibility to file a common bid for a big international sport event.
 Hopefully there is going to be a presumption for continued cooperation between the countries when the project ends.

 The project, which is financed by the Swedish Institute, was initiated by the Swedish Sports Confederation that has been working with sustainability in sports events for a few years, trying to understand the scope and develop tools to deliver competitive, efficient and fun sustainable events.